dolittle/Studio/Source/DevCentral/README.md

 * Host the GraphQL playground in the App and point the GraphQL endpoint
 * Host the Swagger UI in DevCentral and point to the swagger.json endpoint

+* Render nginx.conf based on route segment in vanir.json
 * Honor route segment from vanir for urls
 * Update running state on startup and detect if any are running
 * Save the running state to disk and resume it when starting (paused containers / processes remain paused etc. )